5T33Z0/OC-Little-Translated/Content/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 https://github.com/user-attachments/assets/34395b5f-dddf-41ec-b525-25ea47f388a4

-### Update [September 30, 2020]:
+### Brightness Shortcut Keys (VoodooPS2Controller 2.x and newer)

-- **VoodooPS2Controller** now separates the brightness shortcut keys part from the standalone driver **BrightnessKeys** kext
+Since VoodooPS2Controller version 2.x, brightness key handling is managed by the standalone [**BrightnessKeys**](https://github.com/acidanthera/BrightnessKeys) kext.
+Previous SSDT-based brightness shortcut patches are no longer needed and should be disabled if present.

-- It provides the methods `Notify (GFX0, 0x86)` and `Notify (GFX0, 0x87)`.
-So the previous brightness shortcut patches are no longer needed and should be disabled.
+If BrightnessKeys doesn't work out of the box, check the "[special cases](https://github.com/acidanthera/BrightnessKeys#special-cases)" section first.
+If that doesn't help, manually map 2 keys to `F14` and `F15` instead.

-If the **BrightnessKeys** kext does not work initially, please refer to the "[special cases](https://github.com/acidanthera/BrightnessKeys#special-cases)" section.
-If that doesn't fix it, assign 2 keys mapped to `F14`, `F15` for the shortcut keys to adjust brightness.
-Required kexts:
+**Required kexts**:

 - [**VoodooPS2Controller.kext**](https://github.com/acidanthera/VoodooPS2)
 - [**BrightnessKeys.kext**](https://github.com/acidanthera/BrightnessKeys)

 > [!NOTE]
 >
 > Some ASUS and Dell Laptops require `SSDT-OCWork-xxx` to enable `Notify (GFX0, 0x86)` and `Notify (GFX0, 0x87)`, so that the Brightness shortcut keys work.
-Please refer to the [ASUS Machine Special Patch](https://github.com/5T33Z0/OC-Little-Translated/tree/main/05_Laptop-specific_Patches/Brand-specific_Patches/ASUS_Special_Patch) and [Dell Machine Special Patch](https://github.com/5T33Z0/OC-Little-Translated/blob/main/05_Laptop-specific_Patches/Brand-specific_Patches/Dell_Special_Patch) for instructions.
+Please refer to the [ASUS Machine Special Patch](/Brand-specific_Patches/ASUS_Special_Patch) and [Dell Machine Special Patch](/Brand-specific_Patches/Dell_Special_Patch) for instructions.

 ## Requirements and Preparations